Tochi-Onwuasoanya/OpenCV_Virtual_Mouse/README.md

 # How to Use
 - Use pointer finger to move cursor
-- Close point finger and have thumb extended in order to click
+- Close point finger and have thumb extended in order to click (left click)

+# Next steps
+- Drag and drop functions
+- Right click
+- Toggle